top of page

 • public.

-The MoEF will evaluate the written proposal and provide either of the following evaluation results:
+The MoEF will then evaluate the written proposal and provide the business and/or activity plan with either of the following evaluation results:

 The results of the evaluation are used as material for the MoEF's consideration to: